-Houston Counselor for Individual and Group Therapy
+Houston Counselor for Individual Therapy, Certified Clinical Trauma Professional

 Especially for Mothers

 Are you struggling to find joy and meaning in your role as a mother?
 Do you feel like your only value is in what you provide for your family?
 Are you feeling guilty because you don’t feel excited about and connected to your baby during pregnancy, or do you worry about bonding with your adopted child?
 Are you struggling with the idea that your family will never look how you hoped because of fertility issues, parenting children with disabilities, or difficulty finding a suitable partner?
 Are you finding it difficult to get up and face the day without the weight of cultural, societal, family, and even your own expectations dragging you down?
 Do you smile and fight back tears whenever someone looks you in the eye and genuinely asks, “How are you?”

 If you answered yes to any of these questions, believe me when I say that you are not alone!